sirajudheenam/vagrant-centos7/README.md

 Create a new Virtual machine called CENTOS7 and add required CPU and memory and disks

 You will have NAT by default.
-Add any additional networking adapters you need and use appopriate host-only / bridged / Internal / NAT
+Add any additional networking adapters you need and use appropriate host-only / bridged / Internal / NAT

 Mount the ISO file and start installation